Shenzhen Special Economic Zone: Population characteristics

+Legislation

+SEZs were authorized to develop their own legislation.
+The Shenzhen Special Economic Zone was the most active SEZ for legislative experiments from 1979-1990 and its legislation had a significant role in shaping national economic law on foreign trade and investment during that period.

 Advantages and disadvantages of migrant work

 While Pun and others are critical of the system that has been implemented, empirical studies suggest that migration may promote women's autonomy — specifically when considering unmarried women migrants.
 Although these women may face challenges and discrimination at times, they often gain freedom from traditional expectations of women's familial and social roles, primarily by being separated from older family members and because of the influence of urban culture.

 Ultimately, migration can allow young women to feel more confident and self-aware whilst providing the opportunity to increase their own social status through the acquisition of savings and personal property.
 It also means that they can marry later than non-migrants, thereby avoiding marrying into agricultural families that support patriarchal traditions.
 In contrast, married female migrants are expected to continue living under restrictive gender roles.

 While urban life may offer poorer schooling, many mothers still advocate this lifestyle because of the benefits that their daughters may receive, such as gaining essential skills to be successful in city life, and increasing quality of life through the development of self-identity.
 While these daughters have the potential to develop these highly desired skills, they must also face a variety of environmental factors and working conditions associated with this lifestyle.